 Establishing legal liability involves not only a determination of facts but references to legal provisions that can support a claim for damages.
 An experienced Las Vegas motorcycle accident attorney can help by determining:

 Claiming compensation from an insurance company can also be difficult, as most insurers tend to deny claims or offer lower settlement amounts that are insufficient to cover medical expenses, funeral, and related costs.
 To protect your rights, it may be necessary to present your case in court and collect the value of damages that you deserve.

-In metropolitan Las Vegas and parts of Nevada for many years now, the law firm of Bertoldo, Baker, Carter & Smith has been helping injured motorcyclists and their families to obtain the compensation that they legally deserve.
+In metropolitan Las Vegas and parts of Nevada for many years now, the law firm of Bertoldo, Baker, Carter, Smith & Cullen has been helping injured motorcyclists and their families to obtain the compensation that they legally deserve.